richdawe/mac-keyboards/README.md

 - `Home/End/etc.` keys don't work.

 - How to have this applied during Mac startup?
-(Currently it's lost across restarts.)
+(Currently it's lost across restarts.
+And sometimes on long sleeps -- or perhaps when you unplug the keyboard?
+Yes, when you unplug the keyboard.)

 - `Fn + F9` doesn't work right now (stop media key) -- why is that?